kstenerud/concise-encoding/ce-structure.md

 A local reference contains the [marker identifier](#marker-identifier) of an object that has been [marked](#marker) elsewhere inside of the current document.

- * Recursive references are supported.
+ * Recursive references (reference causing a cyclic graph) are supported.
  * Forward references (reference to an object marked later in the document) are supported.
  * A local reference used as a map key **MUST** refer to a [keyable type](#keyable-types).